Sanfeng Miao, Ph.D.

 Journal Articles

-• Miao, S., Baizhanov, S., & Morsi, C. (In Press).
-Curriculum internationalization in school counseling and related fields: A systematic literature review.
-Journal of Comparative and International Higher Education.
+• Miao, S., Baizhanov, S., & Morsi, C. (2024).
+Mapping Internationalization of Curriculum onto School Psychology and Related Fields: A Systematic Review of Literature.
+Journal of Comparative and International Higher Education, 16(4), 5-17.
+Available here.

 • Shahjahan, R., Miao, S., & Baizhanov, S. (2024).
 Actualizing curriculum internationalization: An integrative review.
 Comparative Education Review.
 Available here.